Koowheel Hovershoes Review – Insane New Hover Skates For All Ages!

 - Error – Red light always on

 They come with standard 1 year warranty covering any manufacturing defects.
 Koowheel are a US based company which means quick response and service, usually within 24 hours.
-Koowheel claims to test all parts individually and run every pair for 250 minutes before delivery.
+They claim to test all parts individually and run every pair for 250 minutes before delivery.

 Who can ride them?

 The Koowheel Hovershoes can be used by any person, adult or child.
-They’re suitable for most children from the age of 5 and any adult with max weight of up to 286lbs.
-MOST people manage to master these within 5 – 30 minutes as they’re pretty easy to learn and use.
+They’re suitable for most children from the age of 5 (they’re pretty easy to operate) and any adult with max weight of up to 286lbs.
+MOST people manage to master these within 5 – 30 minutes as they’re easy to learn and use.

 Here’s why we love them